What is SOS?

 SOS should only be mixed with clean water.
-Each stick contains enough ingredients to be mixed with 8 fluid ounces (250ml) of water.
+Each stick or scoop contains enough ingredients to be mixed with 8 fluid ounces (250ml) of water.
 Always ensure that the product is well mixed and consumed within 24 hours of preparation.

 SOS is different from typical sports drinks because it is a low osmolarity solution that contains 50% more electrolytes and 75% less carbohydrates than sports drinks.
 Due to its high sugar content, Sports Drinks have a high osmolarity.
-This will lead to bloating and even diarrhoea.
-High osmolarity in the gut will pull water from the blood vessels into the gut instead of absorbing it; this is known as osmotic diarrhoea.
+This will lead to bloating and even diarrhea.
+High osmolarity in the gut will pull water from the blood vessels into the gut instead of absorbing it; this is known as osmotic diarrhea.

 The main ingredients of energy drinks are high amounts of sugar and caffeine.
 As their name says, they are made to give an artificial energy boost; they are not meant to rehydrate you.
 Caffeine is known to be a diuretic because it blocks the Anti-diuretic Hormone (ADH) in the brain, thus increasing the urine production.
 After that initial energy boost you will feel tired and you will definitively be dehydrated.
 Some of the main dehydration symptoms are tiredness, headaches, constipation, and light-headedness.
 SOS is all-natural and gives you a fast and healthy boost of water.
 Proper hydration is key for good performance and lifestyle survival.

 Yes, SOS can be compared to an IV drip for combating mild to moderate dehydration.
-After more that 50 years of research, Oral Rehydration Solutions have proven to be as fast and effective as an IV drip, but safer and cheaper.
+After more than 50 years of research, Oral Rehydration Solutions have proven to be as fast and effective as an IV drip, but safer and cheaper.
 With SOS, you can prevent complications like infections, avoid the painful IV procedure, and save a lot of money.
 Severe dehydration should be treated with an IV drip by professional medical staff.

 Diabetic people with active lifestyles can drink SOS to prevent and combat mild to moderate dehydration.
 SOS contains two types of sugars: sucrose and dextrose.
 Sucrose is a medium glycemic index sugar.
 It is a disaccharide (formed by two molecules of sugar).
 Once it arrives to the small intestines, sucrose splits into one molecule of glucose and one molecule of fructose.
 After drinking SOS, you will get a small glucose peak, which provides energy and water absorption enhancement.
 Dextrose is a simple sugar with a high GI index.

-Urine volume and colour: Yes, as simple as that.
+Urine volume and color: Yes, as simple as that.
 Nobody knows your body better than you.
-You have noticed that after a long run or a big night out your urine volume is lower and the colour is dark-orange–that means that you are dehydrated.
+You have noticed that after a long run or a big night out your urine volume is lower and the color is dark-orange that means that you are dehydrated.
 If you urinate light and clear urine in a correct volume, your body is hydrated.
-If you see a darker-orange colour, you are dehydrated.
+If you see a darker-orange color, you are dehydrated.

 Too much water can be bad for you, as it will dilute the sodium from your blood, decreasing the body's osmolarity.
 Because water always follows salt, the water will move inside the cells to where the higher sodium concentration is.
 This concept is known as "water intoxication."
 SOS is proper hydration: water+sodium+glucose.
 Fast rehydration, osmotic balance, energy source.
-Check out our science page for more information
+Check out our science page for more information.

 Hydration is necessary for survival.
 Water is the most important element in humans, as a full 60% of our body is water.
 This vital liquid is involved in every metabolic process of our body.
 We can only live one week without it.
 Losing just 2% of your body weight through dehydration can affect athletic performance by more than 20%.
 That's the difference between a good day and a bad one!
 Using SOS can help you keep performing at your peak.